MacoskoLab/brain-atlas/HAIL.md

 The main idea is that the only state a run needs is the constant atlas files (see below) + and the 'diffexp triplet' = the result of `get_comps` = `(comp, c_i, c_j)`.

 There are main files:

 - hail_diffexp_runner.py

 The actual script run on hail docker instances.
-This takes as input {the constant atlas files, the list of diffexp triplets, and the diffexp triplet indices to actuall run} and then runs `find_genes.generic_de` on those triplets.
-It returns a pickle file of the result
+This takes the constant atlas files, the list of diffexp triplets, and the diffexp triplet indices as input, and then runs `find_genes.generic_de` on those triplets.
+It returns a pickle file of the result.

 - hail_diffexp_coach.py